Research Groups:

 I am profoundly interested in the structure of language, specifically morphology and syntax, especially as this concerns the structure of ‘words’.
 Although they often appear smaller on the surface than other units of language (such as sentences and phrases), words contain a fair amount of complexity and rich information that warrant serious study.
 My research is guided by some of these ‘big questions’:

 - How do elements of sound, meaning, and structure intersect and combine with one another?
+How can we best investigate these issues in real-time?

-- How do bi/multilinguals juggle these patterns and preferences, especially in naturalistic (contact) settings?
+- How do bi/multilinguals juggle these patterns and preferences, (especially in naturalistic (contact) settings)?

 - What lessons can we learn through the intense study of contact varieties of a particular language family across time and space?